GalaluddinOwais/The-Evolving-Green-Thing/README.md

 ### Not a Random Forest

-The goal for the green "things" is to extend their length as possible while still allowing the gray "thing" to drop out from the frame
+The goal for the green "things" is to extend their length as possible while still allowing the gray "thing" to drop out from the frame quickly before a specific time period elapses

 <img src="https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/67e190dc-3ade-4e40-b4e7-dcc4eb988eb7" width="40%" height="40%">

 ### Smarter Not Harder

-The goal is to get as high as possible while exerting as low force as possible
+The goal is to get as high as possible while exerting as low force as possible before a specific time period elapses

-In other words, the goal is to maximize the sum of the height reached and the force preserved
+In other words, the goal is to maximize the sum of the highest height reached and the force preserved

 (The paler color of the "thing" indicates less force applied)